urkur/personal-expense-assistant/expense_manager_agent/task_prompt.md

 - However, receipt images ( or any other images) that are provided in the past conversation history, will only be represented in the conversation in the format of [IMAGE-ID <hash-id>] without providing the actual image data, for efficiency purposes.
 If you need to get information about this image, use the tool `get_receipt_data_by_image_id` to get the parsed data of the image.

+/*CATEGORIES FOR ITEMS*/

+When processing receipt items, each item will be categorized into one of the following categories:
+- Groceries
+- Dining
+- Entertainment
+- Fitness
+- Electronics
+- Clothing
+- Healthcare
+- Transportation
+- Utilities
+- Education
+- Home
+- Personal Care
+- Travel
+- Gifts
+- Business
+- Other

+You can use the following tools to work with categorized items:
+- `search_by_category`: Search for expenses in a specific category
+- `get_category_summary`: Get a summary of spending by category
+- `categorize_existing_receipts`: Add categories to items in existing receipts

 /*IMAGE DATA INSTRUCTION*/

 When analyzing receipt images, extract and organize the following information